 Naan is basically an Indian style flatbread, that is soft, pillowy with beautiful bubbles from cooking it on the stovetop.
 There is yeast involved, but it’s quite failproof, unlike making a loaf of bread which is a bit harder to get right.

-How do you make easy vegan naan?
+How do you make homemade naan?

 It makes a great personal pizza crust- simply top cooked naan with pizza sauce, non-dairy cheese and vegetables.